Baby Middle NamesPosted on 21 May 2018

-After carefully choosing a first name for baby, it is time to consider what baby middle name will be the best to go with it.
-Some parents might want to forgo a baby middle name but carefully consider this option and its ramifications.
-There are many bureaucratic problems that could arise in official documents with no middle name or middle initial.
-Or the baby middle name could help to distinguish the name from others that have the same first and last names which can happen easily if you are drawn to the popular or trendy names.
-Having a baby middle name can be a real plus in school!
+After you to carefully choose a first name you need to consider what the baby's middle name will be and doesn't go well both names together.
+Some parents can forgo a middle name but you should carefully consider this option and its ramifications.
+Oftentimes bureaucratic problems arise with official documents when someone does not have a middle name or middle initial.
+The baby's middle name helps distinguish the name for others and from others and sometimes others have the same first and last names especially if you are drawn to popular or a trendy name.
+Having a middle name in school is a plus.

-So, once you have decided to choose a baby middle name for your baby, there are other considerations to keep in mind.
-How does it flow with the first and last names?
-Both the visual and sound rhythm of a name is very important.
-As a rule of baby names thumb, the number of syllables in the first name should differ from the last name.
-For instance, Andre Gray creates better rhythm than Tom Gray.
-Repeat the three names over and over to get a sense of the flow.
-Write them down to get a sense of the look of the written name.
-Remember that Hollywood stars need a name that easily flows!
-Keep this in mind - would the baby middle name stand alone as a good name if the owner decided to use it later as his/her main name or theatrical name perhaps.
+Once you decided to choose a middle name you should consider the following.
+How does it flow with the first and last name?
+Is it both visual and does it have a sound rhythm?
+As a rule of thumb, the number of syllables in the first name should differ from the last name.
+For instance Andre Gray creates better rhythm then Tom Gray.
+You should repeat the names over and over to get a sense of the feel and flow.
+Write them down to see what they look like.
+Hollywood stars always need a name that easily flow so keep this in mind.
+Will the baby's name and middle name or even just the baby's middle name alone standalone is a good name if it's owner chooses to use it instead of their main name or a theatrical name.

-In choosing the baby middle name you can stick with the same category of trendy, popular, traditional or family to match the first name, or you can mix a trendy baby middle name with a traditional first name and vice versa.
-Be creative and innovative.
-This is also the perfect chance to honor relatives and family names that you would not want to use as the first name.
-Many parents will use a family sir name for the baby middle name to honor grandpa on momís side for example.
-Just make sure the baby middle name flows with the first and last names and that the initials do not spell something obscene or silly.
-If youíre stuck on the name but the initials spell trouble, try reversing the first and middle baby names, and use the middle name on a daily basis.
+When you choose a baby's middle name you can stick with the same category of a trendy popular, traditional or family to match the first name.
+There is also the possibility you can mix a trendy baby middle name with a traditional first name or vice versa.
+You can always be creative and innovative.
+This is a great chance to honor your relatives are with family names that you might not want to use as a first name.
+Many parents use a family surname for the baby's middle name to honor someone on mom's side.
+Just make sure they flow together and the initials do not spell something obscene or silly.
+If the initial spell trouble you can always reverse the first and middle name.

-The baby middle name could also reflect the babies heritage if the last name does not do that.
-Or it could reflect the other parents heritage making the middle baby name and last name tell the whole family story.
-The baby middle name can also be a compromise when the parents cannot agree on the first name.
-Throw in the favorite name of each parent and play with the visual and sound rhythm of the names together to choose which wins for the first name and which wins for the baby middle name.
+The baby's middle name can reflect baby heritage if the name doesn't do that.
+It can also reflect the other parent's heritage, which makes the baby's middle name and the last name tell the whole family story.
+The baby's middle name can be a compromise when the parents cannot agree on the first name.
+Throw in the favor name of each parent and play with the visual and sound rhythms.

-Try using momís maiden name or other family member's last name as a middle name.
-This strategy provides an opportunity to honor a family member without taking the first name position and is a great way to settle the baby names selection between parents.
+Try using mom's maiden name or other family members last name as a middle name.
+This gives you an opportunity to honor a family member without taking the first name position and it's a great way to settle a baby's name dispute between parents.

-The baby middle name can also be a compromise when the parents cannot agree on the first name.
-Throw in the favorite name of each parent and play with the visual and sound rhythm of the names together to choose which wins for the first name and which wins for the baby middle name.
+The baby's middle name can be a compromise when the parents can agree on the first name.
+Throw in a favorite name of each parent and play with how it sounds and how it looks visually.

-Another thought for baby names is to name the baby after someone famous.
-When the child is older, explain who you named her after and why - you may find the baby names story becomes a family legend, retold for generations to come.
+Another thought for baby's names is to choose to name the baby after someone famous.
+When the child is older they can always explain why they were named and who were they named after.
+These baby name stories become a family legend retold for generations to come.

-Tried really hard to come up with the perfect baby middle name and just stuck?
-Some filler names like Lynn, Lee, Rose or Marie for girls, or Robert, Lee, William or Michael for boys work well with almost any first and last names.
-They are a great choice when nothing else works.
-But then lots of babies have these middle names.
-So if you want an outstanding name, get back to the drawing board.
+If you've tried really hard to come up with the perfect baby middle name and you're just stuck there are filler names such as Lynn, Lee, Rose or Marie for girls and Robert, Lee, William or Michael for boys.
+These are a great choice when nothing else works.
+But there are so many babies that have these middle names you might want to go back and find something more unique.